-At the beginning of this year, I have met a new area of computer science that I fell in love with.
-The area was Deep Learning in the field of Computer Vision.
+At the beginning of this year, I met a new area of computer science that I fell in love with.
+The area was deep learning in the field of computer vision.
 To have a better understanding of this field, I took a course in my university named Introduction to Computer Vision.

-Also, I have followed a course taught by Fei-Fei Li named CS231n: Convolutional Neural Networks for Visual Recognition given in Stanford University online, and I have to admit that it was amazing.
+Also, I have followed a course taught by Fei-Fei Li named CS231n: Convolutional Neural Networks for Visual Recognition provided by Stanford University online, and I have to admit that it was amazing.
 This course focuses on deep learning architectures centered particularly on image classification tasks.
 A detailed syllabus can be found in the links below.

 A few days ago, I have encountered a TED Talk by Fei-Fei Li that is an introduction to Computer Vision in which she explains her area of research and her quest in this field.
 After that, I have decided to highlight some parts of the talk to give insights to the ones who might be interested in Computer Vision research.